Richard E. Myers II: Federal judicial service

 On August 14, 2019, President Donald Trump announced his intent to nominate Myers to serve as a United States district judge for the United States District Court for the Eastern District of North Carolina.
 On September 9, 2019, his nomination was sent to the Senate.
 He has been nominated to the seat vacated by Malcolm Jones Howard, who assumed senior status on December 31, 2005.
-Myers was nominated to a seat which had been vacant since December 31, 2005, making it the longest federal judicial vacancy at the time of Myers' nomination.
+Myers was nominated to a seat that had been vacant since December 31, 2005, at the time was the longest federal judicial vacancy.
 On September 11, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 31, 2019, his nomination was reported out of committee by a 16–6 vote.
 On December 4, 2019, the United States Senate invoked cloture on his nomination by a 72–22 vote.
 On December 5, 2019, his nomination was confirmed by a 68–21 vote.
 He received his judicial commission on December 10, 2019.
-Myers became Chief Judge in January 2021.
+Myers became chief judge in January 2021.
 He maintains chambers in Wilmington.

 Memberships

 Myers has been a member of the Federalist Society since 2004.
-He has been a member of the National Rifle Association since 2010.
+He has been a member of the National Rifle Association of America since 2010.
 He has been a member of the Christian Legal Society since 2004, of which he serves as a faculty advisor.